SOLEGUIDE

 Can I just pick any mainstream trainer brand?

-No. Compatibility depends on the individual shoe model, not the brand.
+No. Compatibility depends on the individual model, not the brand.
 One trainer from a brand may have a removable insole and firm heel counter, while another model from the same brand may not.
 Always check each shoe individually.

 How long should orthotic-compatible shoes last?